-It’s easy to fall in love, but caring for a pet is a big commitment.
-Before you visit, make sure you are ready for the changes a pet will bring into your life.
-Make sure you review this checklist to help you prepare.
+It’s easy to fall in love, but a pet is a big commitment.
+Make sure you are ready for the changes a pet will bring into your life.
+Review this checklist to help you prepare.

 - Be 18 years old or older.